 Lübeck is a relatively small town.
 As long as you book a hotel in the Old Town or in the vicinity, you can’t really go wrong.
 There are some good options for all budgets.

-Mid-range: Motel One Lübeck, excellent value for money hotel with probably the best location in the Old Town, right in the main square.
-Rooms are super comfy, good selection at breakfast.
+Mid-range: Motel One Lübeck, an excellent value for money hotel with probably the best location in the Old Town, right in the main square.
+Rooms are super comfy, good selection at breakfast

 Now, what do you think?
 Is Lübeck on your bucket list?
 Share your thoughts with us in the comments below!